Education

 Weekly Schedule

 Clinical service mixes patient care with educational activities.
-The typical work day is 7 AM to 5:30 PM.
+The typical workday is 7:00 AM to 5:30 PM.
 The first hour of the morning is spent pre-rounding on patients (during the PGY-2 year) or engaging in discharge planning and team organization (during subsequent years of training).

 Weekly Lecture Schedule